7 Powerful Ways To Promote Equity in the Classroom

 3. Be flexible with online learning

-“We work with each child and have identified the students that are having difficulty with being online or are having technology issues and are checking in every day to see how we can help.
-We’ve even tried handing out hotspots where we can.”
+As computer lab teacher Lindsay Guthrie explains: "We work with each child… checking in every day to see how we can help.
+We've even tried handing out hotspots where we can."

 Open dialogue is important in an equitable classroom.
 But part of building equity is shutting down insensitive remarks so every student feels comfortable bringing their whole selves to class.